 Cynics are probably letting out groans -and rightfully so.
 “The Expanse” is a SyFy production.
 This the channel that brought us so many silly and cheap, made-for-TV thrills.
 Giant anacondas.
 Predatory alien invaders.
 Star Trek reruns.
 These are the things people expect from SyFy.
 And yet “The Expanse” is proving that SyFy will try something different.
-Though, granted, it has the same ol’ beat up aesthetics updated for 2016 and 2017.
+That mentioned, it has the same ol’ beat up aesthetics updated for 2016 and 2017.
 The complete truth is that “The Expanse” needlessly looks like a hipster bazaar.
 Many characters sport overgrown bouffants and other fun stuff.
-That mentioned, though, the show is still worth watching for its portrayal of different extremes.
+Cultural commodification aside, the show is still worth watching for its portrayal of different extremes.

 The basic premise is such: man comes from Earth, man colonizes Mars, Mars forms a spartan and militaristic culture that clashes with Earth’s peaceful oligarchy with extreme class stratification, The Belt -or the space stations between the two- get caught in the conflict.
 We follow the action from the perspective of all three -Belters, Earthlings, and Martians.
 Viewers will cheer on different personalities in each setting, of course.
 Our primary focus?
 A ragtag team of Belters intent on investigating, and destroying, a complex crystal organism that results from Earth’s and Mars’ cold war.

 Generally speaking, portrayals are generic.
 Mars is a rigid hierarchy that emphasizes fascist collectivism.
-Earth is social finery, silks, and extreme class dichotomies.
+Earth is social finery, silks, and extreme socio-economic dichotomy.
 The Belt is grungy misfits and…outsider accents -Afrikaans, Slavic, etc. No one has spoken with an Irish accent as of yet, nor English -some are noticeably Canadian, though.
 In fact, all ethnicities in “The Expanse,” and their portrayal, have a western, trade-oriented multicultural flavor.
 There isn’t a lot of actual diversity, so to speak.
-Perhaps this is on purpose but it seems ethnocentric, and perhaps budgetary, nonetheless.
+Perhaps this is on purpose but it seems ethnocentric, and, perhaps, budgetary.

 “The Expanse” is full of action and episode-by-episode conundrums.
 Its strongest point, however, is its portrayal of culture.
 Watching how people from each locale interact is interesting.
 Seeing how their allegiances change, meanwhile, is a treat.
 Perhaps the best story thread, thus far, features a Martian Marine who defects after she’s involuntarily put through a deadly experiment.
 Watching her explore Earth is a delight.
 Be it the action, setting, or story, there’s plenty of reasons to watch “The Expanse.”
-However, it’s the moments, the incongruities between characters and settings, that really make it worth viewing.
+However, it’s the moments, the incongruities between characters, their expectations, and their settings, that really makes this show worth viewing.

 Latest posts by John Lion (see all)